AitorSantaeugenia/NODE_web_scrapers/nodejs_webscraper_axios_cheerio/README.md

 node index.js
 ```

+## Go to localhost/scraper

-3. Open [http://localhost:8000/results](http://localhost:8000/results) with your browser to see the results of the scrape in your terminal.
+3. Open [http://localhost:3000/scraper](http://localhost:3000/scraper) with your browser to see the results of the scrape in your terminal.

 ## Check the data.seed.js created